jackbarbaria/THMskynet/README.md

 <h2>My journey through Skynet:</h2>

 There are five tasks to complete in this module:
-1. What is Miles password for his emails?
+1. What is Miles' password for his emails?
 2. What is the hidden directory?
 3. What is the vulnerability called when you can include a remote file for malicious purposes?
 4. What is the user flag?